Best Scotiabank credit cards

 For a lack of annual fee, the earn rates are still good, too.

 Earn 3x Scene+ points on every $1 you spend at Sobeys, Safeway, FreshCo, and Foodland.
 Earn 2x Scene+ points for every $1 you spend on restaurants, fast food, drinking establishments, movie and theatre tickets, and other eligible grocery stores.
-Earn 2x Scene+ points for every $1 you spend on eligible gas and daily transit and select streaming services.
+Earn2x Scene+ points for every $1 you spend on eligible gas and daily transit and select streaming services.

 Plus they throw in mobile device insurance, purchase security and extended warranty protection.

-Conditions Apply.
+• Conditions Apply.
 Visit here for the Scotiabank American Express® Card to learn more. *See Card Provider's website and Card Application for complete card details, terms and current offers.
 Reasonable efforts are made to maintain accuracy of information.

-View all cards
+View all Scotiabank credit cards in Canada

 Card